-Head coach Scott Hyers offers a history of successful hockey leadership, participation, and coaching in Santa Barbara and Goleta.
+Head coach Scott Hyers enters his scond season as head coach of Ice Hockey at UCSB, and offers a history of successful hockey leadership, participation, and coaching in Santa Barbara and Goleta.
 Scott is a native of the Santa Barbara area, born to a single mother from Germany.
 Scott started hockey at the age of four, which gave him an area to shine.
 He enjoyed the camaraderie, competition, and the direction given to him by coaches.

 Scott coached and gave private lessons into his 20s, until a move out of state put his hockey involvement on hold.